xman4242/TempLoggerESP/README.md

   8. Reopen VS Code, navigate to File->Open Folder, and select the folder you just created.
   9. **Ensure that the file `platformio.ini` is in the root of this folder, or VS Code won't see it!**
   10. You are now ready to code in C++ using Platformio.
+  11. If you are unfamiliar with this tool, I would advise reading some documentation at the [PlatformIO homepage](https://docs.platformio.org/en/latest/).